jurytan/jnguyen_old_portfolio_site/README.md

 - Fix timeline
 - Add in more content
 - Refactor layout of page
+- Parallax kinda wonky.
+Going to try a different lib
 - Create skills graph
 - Create calendar (?)
-- Fix parallax
-- Fix form at bottom
+- Fix form at bottom (PHP page for form submit?)
 - Do visual cleanup and fix color accents
 - Figure out transition between pages

+##Bugs
+- Scrollfire not working